How to Register for College Classes: 5 Essential Tips

 Typically, a financial hold on your student account is because of an overdue balance for tuition, fees, or student loans.

-Missing transcripts, academic probation, or unearned prerequisites can also cause an academic account hold.
-Additionally, some schools use a student account hold to obtain missing immunization records.
+Missing transcripts, academic probation, missing immunizations, or unearned prerequisites can also cause an academic account hold.
+Additionally, some schools may use an orientation hold, which requires students to attend a new student orientation before they can register for classes.

 2. Make an Appointment With Your Advisor